 More than one-third of maternal deaths in Pakistan occurred among child brides ages of 14 and 17 years.
 Child marriage endangers girls' lives and limits their potential to get empowerment.
-Jaag Welfare Movement will provide education, skill, healthcare and gathered them in vibrant groups in rural areas of Rahim Yar Khan for empowerment.
-This initiative will also be collaborative & integrated approach to end child marriage by awareness raising and advocacy for change in laws and policy in Punjab.
+Jaag Welfare Movement will provide education, skill, healthcare and gathered them in vibrant groups in rural areas of South Punjab for empowerment.
+This initiative will also be the collaborative & integrated approach to end child marriage by awareness raising and advocacy for change in laws and policy.

 Today the devastating impact of child marriage continues to be ignored in Pakistan.
 Millions of child brides, some only just past puberty, are denied access to health, education and economic opportunities.
 The majority of them are burdened with the roles and responsibilities of wives and mothers without adequate support, resources or capabilities.
 This project will benefit 200,000 girls in Punjab indirectly by law & policy reforms and 100 child brides directly to delay first birth to save life.

 Jaag Provides stationery, pocket money and uniforms to girls at risks of child marriage to get education.
 Jaag provides nutrition, medicine and healthcare to child brides.
 Jaag provides skill training, small Industrial unit for economic empowerment to delay first birth.
 Jaag mobilizes communities through interactive street theaters / puppet shows to stand against child marriages.
 Jaag organizes consultation & lobbying meetings with parliamentarians & media for law reforms to end child marriages.